Social

 For eligible employees, Equitrans may make two contributions to an employee’s 401(k) Plan account:

-Employees may also be eligible for a catch-up contribution beginning in the calendar year in which they reach age 50, and if their contributions exceed the annual IRS limit.
+At the beginning of the calendar year in which an employee reaches age 50, they become eligible for a catch-up contribution, which is in excess of the IRS’s standard contribution limit.
 These catch-up contributions begin automatically at the same percentage as an employee’s current pre-tax 401(k) contribution, unless or until an employee elects to stop contributing.
 Catch-up contributions are not matched by the Company.

 Employee Stock Purchase Plan